What can we improve?

 After clicking on a selected KNX device and then clicking on "Configure", the functionality of each individual device can be tested.

-Example: Send temperature values to the KNX bus
+Sending temperature values to the KNX bus

 In order to be able to send values such as the temperature to the KNX bus, an action script is required.
 This forms the link between the visualization and the actuators.
 A script with the following content must be created: